beerpwn/ctf/2020/pbctf/Sploosh/README.md

 ![img desc](screen/webhook_req.png)
 ![img desc](screen/webhook.png)

-Works fine, at this point I know that I was able to to fully control a request to the splash endpoint along with any parameter I want to use.
+Works fine, at this point I knew that I was able to fully control a request to the splash endpoint along with any parameter I want to use.
 The first idea was to use the `lua_source` parameter to inject some lua script to leak the flag.
 I tried that solution, unfortunately I fail so I start to read more documentation.
 The __Splash__ service have many endpoints that can be used to fetch pages such as `/render.jpeg`.

 ![img desc](screen/render_jpeg_docs.png)